- Product Information

 Section 11 – Incorporation of Google Maps

-(2) When you visit the website, Google then receives the information that you visited the corresponding subpage of our website.
-In addition, the data described under Section 3 of this Data Protection Notice is transferred.
-This happens regardless of whether Google provides you with a user account via which you are logged in or whether there is no such user account.
-If you are logged into Google, your data is directly allocated to your Google account.
-If you do not want such data to be allocated to your Google profile, you must log out before you activate the corresponding button.
-Google stores your data as a user profile and uses it for purposes of advertising, market research, and/or tailor-made configuration of its website.
-Such an analysis is especially made (even if a user is not logged in) for the purpose of providing tailor-made advertising and in order to inform other users of the social network about your activities on our website.
-You have a right to object to the creation of such user profiles, but this right can only be asserted by contacting Google.
+(3) When you visit our website, Google is notified that you have accessed the corresponding subpage of our website.
+In addition, data referred to in the section 'Collection of personal data when visiting our website' of this privacy notice will be transmitted.
+This is done regardless of whether you are logged into a Google account or not.
+If you are logged into a Google account, your information will be directly associated with your account.
+If you do not wish this information to be associated with your Google profile, you must log out of Google before clicking a button.
+Google stores your data as usage profiles and uses it for purposes of advertising, market research and/or tailoring its website to your needs.
+Such evaluation also takes place (even for users who are not logged in) for the purpose of providing customised advertising and to inform other social network users about activities on our website.
+You have the right to object to the creation of these user profiles; you must contact Google to exercise this right.

 Section 12 – Use of E-Cards